media-cloud-ai/media-cloud-ai.github.com/contribution.md

 When the Merge Request is ready, you have to request a review by __assigning the issuer or a relevant* developer as a Reviewer__: this person has to review your code, may request some changes, and is responsible for the final approval.

-You should also check the Continous Integration (CI) pipeline results: __all CI jobs must have succeeded__ before your branch can be merged.
+You should also check the Continuous Integration (CI) pipeline results: __all CI jobs must have succeeded__ before your branch can be merged.

+Please be sure to have your branch rebased on the target branch in order to have the correct commit history.
+In addition, you should rebase your own commits so the commit history keeps clean and clear (eg. remove the `wip` or `fix` commits).

 Once the Merge Request is approved (and the CI pipeline succeeded), you can merge your branch into the target branch.

 Finally, you can close the related issue.

 \* _someone that will be able to understand the purpose of your Merge Request_

+#### Roadmap, Milestones and release management

+Upstream of any new release, a roadmap will be determined by project owners with the content of this new release.

+When all the features contained in the milestone are ready, a release branch is created from the `develop` branch and a release candidate version is tagged from it.
+Possibly, fixes are pushed in this release branch followed by another release candidate version.

+When the release candidate is compliant to what is expected, the release branch is merged in both `main` and `develop` branches.

 ---